r2d2meuleu/unity2d-essential-scripts/README.md

 <br>

-There are many more i'm planning to add to the repository, i'll work on it for as much as i have time.<br>
+There's more i'm planning to add to the repository, i'll work on it for as much as i have time.<br>
 At the moment there are 13 scripts.

 <br>